 The final important feature of BPS is that it has built-in diagnostic information measures about forecast inaccuracy and/or model set incompleteness which is also absent from simpler combination methods such as BMA.
-We first present this diagnostic measure for $\sigma_t^2$ for the model set in Figure 9.
+We first present this diagnostic measure for σ_t^2 for the model set in Figure 8.
 It shows clearly that during three crisis periods this measure increases.
-To dig deeper into what drives this measure, in Figure 10 we provide estimates for each individual model within the BPS framework.
+In Figure A2 in the supplementary materials, we also provide estimates of this diagnostic measure for each individual model, $\sigma{i,t}^2$, within the BPS framework.
 It is seen from the longer term forecasts that none of the individual models is capable to accurately forecast crises, in particular the VAR does poorly in crisis periods estimated over short as well as long horizons.
 This type of diagnostic information gives important signals about specifying model and model set improvements.
 We leave this as a topic for further research.

-4.4 Risk analysis
+4.4.
+Robustness Checks